vostok/devtools/library-dev-conventions/how-to-create-new-library.md

     * Set `appveyor.yml` location to https://raw.githubusercontent.com/vostok/devtools/master/library-ci/appveyor.yml
     * Enable secure variables in pull requests
     * Add comma-separated tags (like 'logging' or 'configuration')
+  * Start a new build and see if it succeeds.